 Knowledge Exchange 5

-The fifth Knowledge Exchange is scheduled for 14 June 2017.
-This video conference will serve as time for National Commissioner-led discussion, reflection, and exchange of ideas.
-It will feature presentations from the Nepal NCDI Poverty Commission and Matthew Coates, research associate in the Program in Global NCDs and Social Change at Harvard Medical School, on preliminary results analyzing autopsy data in collaboration with the INDEPTH Network. from collaboration.
+The fifth World Bank-hosted Knowledge Exchange took place on 14 June 2017.
+It featured presentations from the Dr. Bhagawan Koirala, Co-Chair of the Nepal NCDI Poverty Commission, Matthew Coates, research associate in the Program in Global NCDs and Social Change at Harvard Medical School, and Dr. David Watkins of the University of Washington and the Disease Control Priorities Network.